 steel, silk, vintage buttons, 2014, 14"x6"x6"

-Hand formed and stitched lighting element built to commemorate the first year of marriage.
+Hand formed and stitched lighting element built to commemorate one year of matrimony.
 Assembled from hand made silk components left over from the custom dress.

 Decon, waste ldpe and stainless steel, 2010, 13"x13"x10"